Bandar Seri Begawan Brunei Travel Guide

 Roads in Bandar Seri Begawan are generally good.
 Major highways are well-maintained throughout the country.

-Observe local traffic laws and displayed speed limits.
+Observe traffic in the town laws and signs with speed limits.

 Parking meters are common; pay attention to signs.